rifolio/TableExtractorDETR/README.md

      Recognizes table structure (rows, columns, headers, spanning cells).

 4. **OCR:**
    Each detected cell is read using EasyOCR.
+We suggest switching to another more porewfull OCR model.

 5. **Postprocessing:**